 1. Gumbo at 3rd Block Depot Kitchen + Bar

 We stayed at the W Hotel in the French Quarter and it was an excellent location on Chartres Street.
 It was close enough to walk everywhere, but just far enough away from Bourbon Street to be out of the crazy nightlife.

-Our top pick for SoBou's dish is the Gumbo.
+Our top pick for 3rd Blog Depot is the Cajun Gumbo.